streamingfast/firehose-geyser-plugin/README.md

     --reader-node-line-buffer-size=838860800 < /path/to/blocks.fifo
 ```

+-- OPTIONAL -- If you want to stream the account data, creating another type of blocks that contain only account changes --

 * `mkfifo /path/to/accounts.fifo`
 * Launch the 'account block' reader in a loop (it should be started BEFORE the agave validator).